Kıvanç Tatlıtuğ, Chris Hemsworth’s “twin” Turkish actor

 The press assures that Kıvanç Tatlıtuğ is the highest paid actor in the world of Turkish soap operas.
 This has gone down badly with advocates of formally educated performers in the performing arts.
 But what nobody disputes is the fame that he has a heart of gold.

-In 2014 he became the youngest person from Turkey to become a Goodwill Ambassador for UNICEF, the United Nations organization for the defense of children.
+In 2014, he became the youngest person from Turkey to become a Goodwill Ambassador for UNICEF, the United Nations children’s organization.
 That year she was the image of the campaign ‘Every child Counts, Every Voice Counts’ or ‘Every child counts, every voice counts’.
 During the bloody winter in Turkey in 2016, the artist was caught feeding stray dogs at night and his appearances in hospitals and support of philanthropic causes is well documented.

 Kıvanç Tatlıtuğ is also a lover of extreme sports.
 On his networks there are multiple photos and videos of his risky adventures in motocross, hunting, skiing and other sports.
 Of course, and as a good son of a baker, he also has a great talent for cooking.
 His fans swooned when he posted a video of himself making a completely homemade apple pie.

 Obviously, nothing makes his heart beat faster than his wife, the designer Basak Dizer, whom he married at the Turkish embassy in Paris in 2016.
 In April 2022, Kıvanç Tatlıtuğ became the father of a son whom he loved. put Kurt Efe.
-According to him he told on his social networks, the baby looks like “for now his father”.
+According to him, he told his social networks that the baby looks “for now like his father.”

 The conquest of America